S572396/buzzline-03-sanruiz/README.md

 3. Know the command that works on your machine to execute python (e.g. py or python3).
 4. Know how to use the -m (module flag to run your file as a module).
 5. Know the full name of the module you want to run.
 Hint: Look in the consumers folder.
+6. Added new messages about the temeratures it feels nice, hot, etc.

 What did we name the topic used with csv data?
 Hint: See the consumer code and [.env](.env).